Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Methodology

 \section{Methodology}

 We begin by recalling the continuous data assimilation (CDA) framework in a generic form.
-Let $u$ denote a reference solution of a dynamical system on a domain $\Omega$, governed by
+Let $\boldsymbol{u}$ denote a reference solution of a dynamical system on a domain $\Omega$, governed by

 where $\mathcal{N}[\cdot]$ denotes the underlying PDE operator.
-Let $v$ denote the assimilated solution.
-In CDA, observations of the reference state are incorporated into the evolution of $v$ through a feedback term proportional to the discrepancy between the assimilated and reference states, so that
+Let $\boldsymbol v$ denote the assimilated solution.
+In CDA, observations of the reference state are incorporated into the evolution of $\boldsymbol{v}$ through a feedback term proportional to the discrepancy between the assimilated and reference states, so that

-where $\mu>0$ is the nudging coefficient and $d$ denotes the observation-induced discrepancy field.
+where $\mu>0$ is the nudging coefficient and $\boldsymbol{d}$ denotes the observation-induced discrepancy field.
 Under suitable assumptions on the observation resolution and the nudging parameter, CDA drives the assimilated state towards the reference dynamics.
 Hence, such a forcing can be used for constructing a correction term for the coarse-grid LES.
 Our implementation specializes this general setting to the case in which the reference observations are available on the coarse computational grid.
-Let $u_{obs}$ denote the ground truth restricted to the coarse grid, and let $v$ denote the corresponding coarse-grid LES solution.
+Let $\boldsymbol{u}_{obs}$ denote the ground truth restricted to the coarse grid, and let $\boldsymbol v$ denote the corresponding coarse-grid LES solution.
 The nudging correction is then defined pointwise on the coarse grid as

 This full-state coarse-grid form is the version used in all of the numerical experiments reported here.
-Theoretical CDA formulations treat observations through an interpolation operator to reconstruct the discrepancy in the continuous space, we consider a case where the observations are available directly on the coarse grid using a subsampling operation.
+Theoretical CDA formulations treat observations through an interpolation operator to reconstruct the discrepancy in the continuous space.
+Here, we consider a case where the observations are available directly on the coarse grid using a subsampling operation.

-Since the assimilated system here is itself a coarse-grid LES equipped with a baseline closure, exact synchronization with the reference field is not generally expected; rather, consistent with prior work on LES-type data assimilation \cite{larios2025data}, one expects convergence only to a residual error floor.
-It should also be noted that a non-zero residual may still persist even without an explicit SGS closure, due to the effect of high frequency structures from ground truth which cannot be represented in the coarse-grid.
+Since the assimilated system here is itself a coarse-grid LES equipped with a baseline closure, exact synchronization with the reference field is not generally expected; rather, consistent with prior work on LES-type data assimilation~\cite{larios2025data}, one expects convergence only to a residual error floor.
+It should also be noted that a non-zero residual may still persist even without an explicit SGS closure, due to the effect of high-frequency structures from ground truth which cannot be represented on the coarse grid.